amcginlay/eks-demos/doc/14-loadbalancer-services/README.md

 Kubernetes clusters provides extensibilty via the components known as [controllers](https://kubernetes.io/docs/concepts/architecture/controller/) which can be plugged in and customized for a variety of purposes.
 Controllers take their instructions from the application of type-matched Kubernetes objects.
-When newly created objects are observed within a cluster the associated controller will react by taking whatever action necessary to reconcile.
+When newly created objects are observed within a cluster the associated controller(s) will react by taking whatever action necessary to reconcile.
 It is the same pattern of behaviour we see for all native Kubernetes objects so this idea of reconciliation (i.e. desired vs. actual) should feel familiar.
 The reconciliation actions may require the controller to reach out beyond the cluster and into the cloud provider environment itself.
 This pattern helps the developer remain focused on one set of tools to deploy both their applications and the wider set infrastructure components used.